NLnetLabs/routinator/source/interactive.rst

      Routinator with an ASN and a prefix.

 :subcmd:`dump`
-     Writes the content of all stored data to the file system.
+     Writes the contents of all stored data to the file system.

 Printing a List of VRPs
 -----------------------